Voronoi conjecture for five-dimensional parallelohedra: Definitions and key properties

 \subsection{Dual cells}

 In the course of our proof we mainly study local combinatorics of the tiling $\mathcal T_P$.
-The main tool we use is the dual cell technique; the dual cell of a face $F$ of $\mathcal T_P$ encodes which copies of $P$ are incident to $F$.
+The main tool we use is the dual cell technique; the method goes back to Delone \cite{Del} and the study of four-dimensional parallelohedra.
+The dual cell of a face $F$ of $\mathcal T_P$ encodes which copies of $P$ are incident to $F$.

 \begin{definition} Let $F$ be a non-empty face of $\mathcal T_P$.
 The {\it dual cell} $\mathcal D(F)$ of $F$ is the set of all centers of copies of $P$ in $\mathcal T_P$ that are incident to $F$, so If $F$ is a face of codimension $k$, then we say that $\mathcal D(F)$ is a {\it dual cell of dimension $k$}, or {\it dual $k$-cell}.